-The proposed actions are not expected to change the continued existence of any endangered species or result in the destruction or adverse modification of the habitat of any such species, as prohibited under the U.S. ESA.
-Although disposal of smoldering tobacco products like cigars and cigarettes has been implicated in many fire incidents, ^{14,15} the disposal of the new products is not expected to change the fire frequency because (1) the disposal of the new products would be the same as the disposal of cigars that are currently marketed in the United States, and (2) there would be no anticipated increase in number of cigars being disposed of as the new products are anticipated to replace similar marketed cigars.
+The proposed action is not expected to change the continued existence of any endangered species or result in the destruction or adverse modification of the habitat of any such species, as prohibited under the U.S. ESA.
+Although disposal of smoldering tobacco products like cigars and cigarettes has been implicated in many fire incidents, the disposal of the new product is not expected to change the fire frequency because (1) the disposal of the new product would be similar to the disposal of cigars that are currently marketed in the United States, and (2) there would be no anticipated increase in number of cigars being disposed of as the new product is anticipated to replace similar marketed cigars.